richeyward/richeyward.github.io/content/posts/digitron/mhrd/04-muxers_&_adders/index.md

  sel[1] -> d3.sel;
 ```

-Completing this unlocks MUX4W16B, MUX16B and DFF components.
-The DFF will be discussed in the future.
+Completing this will unlock further components such as MUX4W16B, MUX16B, and DFF, which we will discuss later.

+---

-## HALF ADDER
+## Half Adder

-A core action of a CPU is the ability to add numbers together.
-This component is the beginning of getting there.
-A half adder takes two inputs and adds them together.
-If both are `0`, then so is the output.
-If one input is true then so is the output.
-If both are positive however, then the output is `0` and a second output called `carry` is set to `1`.
+A half adder is the foundational component of a CPU that enables basic addition.
+It takes two inputs and adds them.
+If both are `0`, the output is `0`.
+If one is `1`, the output
+is `1`.
+If both are `1`, the output is `0` but the **carry** output is set to `1`.

 ![Half Adder](halfadder.png)

-Adders can be joined together to add larger numbers together.
-The `carry` flag means something along the lines of "I can't represent this value, so I'm handing it off to something else".

-Looking at the two outputs of this, the mappings should be familiar.
-The `out` is an XOR and the `carry` is an AND.
-Let's just use those as our components.
+The half adder uses an XOR gate for the output and an AND gate for the carry.

 ![Half Adder Diagram](halfadder-diagram.png)

+Here’s the wiring:

 ```matlab
 Inputs: in1, in2;